Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/primary_additional_ip_concepts/guide.en-gb.md

     * Refer to your product’s specifications for network/gateway setting details.

 2.  **Via vRack Private Network:**
-    * Supports both Additional IPv4 and Additional IPv6.
+    - Supports both Additional IPv4 and Additional IPv6.
-    * Available for products compatible with vRack.
+    - Available for products compatible with vRack.
-    * **Advantages of using with vRack:**
+    - **Advantages of using with vRack:**
-        * **Crossing Regional Boundaries:** While Additional IP addresses can only be moved between products within the region they were issued, using them over a vRack allows customers to define the gateway region (where public traffic enters and leaves the vRack network), while backend services can be utilized in any location that supports vRack network.
+        - **Crossing Regional Boundaries:** While Additional IP addresses can only be moved between products within the region they were issued, using them over a vRack allows customers to define the gateway region (where public traffic enters and leaves the vRack network), while backend services can be utilized in any location that supports vRack network.
-        * **IPv6 Subnet Routing:** This feature is available only for Additional IPv6 when used over a vRack network, enabling more granular control over IPv6 traffic within your private network.
+        - **IPv6 Subnet Routing:** This feature is available only for Additional IPv6 when used over a vRack network, enabling more granular control over IPv6 traffic within your private network.
+        - **VRRP Protocol:** (VRRP and CARP) (Different from classic Failover) keepaliveD

 ### Use Cases: